 Many University of Michigan students are choosing to engage in mental health efforts on campus.
 More than ever, these students are passionate about helping their friends, reducing stigma, and making the University of Michigan an environment where no student feels they have to struggle alone.

-CAPS encourages these efforts in our community, and offers two student groups of our own with the CAPS Student Advisory Board and CAPS In Action.
+CAPS encourages these efforts in our community, and offers three student groups of our own with the CAPS Student Advisory Board, CAPS In Action, and Wolverine Support Network.

 - The CAPS SAB is a diverse group of undergraduate and graduate students who advise CAPS on matters of mental health outreach to all students, provides input on various agency decisions, and is involved in staff searches.